Clubfoot affects at least one of every 800 children, making it one of the most common birth defects in the world.

 One of the most common birth defects, clubfoot occurs in at least 1 out of 800 births and has been documented for thousands of years, with some variation across countries and ethnic groups and an increased incidence in children born to a parent with clubfoot.
 It occurs more often in boys than in girls.

 In countries with advanced health systems, the condition is usually diagnosed via ultrasound and treated shortly after birth using the Ponseti Method.
 Children born with clubfoot in these countries typically go on to live healthy, active lives.
-Unfortunately, 85% of children born with clubfoot in low- or middle-income countries have limited access to proper treatment and face an increased risk of lifelong pain, stigma, and exclusion.
+Unfortunately, 85% of children born with clubfoot in low- or middle-income countries have limited access to treatment and face an increased risk of lifelong pain, stigma, and exclusion.

 MiracleFeet is on a mission to eliminate this leading cause of disability worldwide.